 Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
 The Trust is exposed to credit risk on all financial assets and its exposure is generally limited to the carrying value of the financial asset.
 The Trust is exposed to credit risk from the possibility that tenants may experience financial difficulty and be unable to fulfil their lease term commitments.
 The Trust mitigates the risk of credit loss with respect to residential tenants by obtaining a lease guarantor and security deposits from each residential tenant and diversification of its existing portfolio of investment properties.
 The Trust monitors its collection process on a monthly basis and ensures that a stringent policy is adopted to provide for all past due amounts.
 When a receivable balance is considered uncollectible, it is written off and recognized in net income.
-Subsequent recoveries of amounts previously written off are credited against property operating costs in the consolidated statements of income and comprehensive income.
+Subsequent recoveries of amounts previously written off are credited against property operating costs in the consolidated statement of income and comprehensive income.
+Despite the COVID-19 pandemic, the Trust has not experienced a significant increase in bad debts expense and collections have remained strong across the investment properties.